Kubeark/frontend-interview-exercise/README.md

 # Goal

-Create a React JS application using webhooks that will have the following frameworks/npm packages: NextJS, AntD, Recoil and SAAS.
+Create a React JS application using react hooks that will have the following frameworks/npm packages: NextJS, AntD, Recoil and SASS (SCSS).

 # The Task